alexandergi/alexandergi/README.md

 - 👋 Hi, I’m @alexandergi
 - 👀 I’m interested in ...Python, Django, JavaScript, Excel VBA, Learning and Development, Manufacturing, Chemical Engineering
 - 🌱 I’m currently learning ...
 Master of Science in Information Technology
-- 💞️ I’m looking to collaborate on ...Software Development, Web Aoplications
+- 💞️ I’m looking to collaborate on ...Software Development, Web Applications
 - 📫 How to reach me ...

 <!---